Pomeranian

 Victoria's influence was enormous – she maintained a kennel of over thirty Pomeranians and showed them extensively.
 Her favourite, a red sable named Gina, was particularly beloved.
 Under royal patronage, the breed was refined down to the toy size we know today, with breeders focusing on creating that distinctive fox-like expression and luxurious double coat.

-The breed made its way to America in 1888, where it quickly gained popularity among the fashionable set.
+The breed made its way to America in 1888, where it quickly gained popularity.
 By 1900, the American Kennel Club officially recognised the breed, and it hasn't looked back since.
-Interestingly, two Pomeranians were among the few dogs to survive the Titanic disaster, having been small enough to accompany their owners in the lifeboats.
+Famously, two Pomeranians were among the few dogs to survive the Titanic disaster, having been small enough to accompany their owners in the lifeboats.

 Today's Pomeranians carry this rich heritage of royal favour and survivor spirit, making them both regal and resilient companions for modern Australian families.